Caliburn-Micro/Caliburn-Micro.Extensions/README.md

-# Caliburn-Micro.Extensions
+### Caliburn.Micro Extensions Project

+- **Project Overview:**
-This repoistory will hold some extras for caliburn micro.
+  - This project will provide templates for Caliburn.Micro.

-First extension will add a [NotifyPropertyChanged]  attribute which will generate some code for you to wire up the notify property change for you
+  - The release will include a code generator to simplify `INotifyPropertyChanged`.

+- **IValue Converters:**
+  - Bool to Visibility converter for all platforms, not just UWP.
+  - URL to Image converter.
+  - Decimal to String converter for custom currency formatting.
+  - DateTime to String converter for custom DateTime formatting.